zionsploit/flutter-crud/README.md

 # FLUTTER CRUD + SQLITE
 Simple Create - Read - Update and Delete Flutter Application
+- It have a button and a simple Navigation, and props
 ## Authors

 - [@John Mark Banisilon](https://www.facebook.com/crypto.graphy.39/)